Skip to content

 Durham Cathedral might just be Britain’s most famous cathedral.
 Bill Bryson called the UNESCO World Heritage Site “the best cathedral on planet earth”, and it’s easy to be wowed by the impressive Norman architecture.
 The stunning structure has also starred in a few iconic movies, most recently Avengers: Infinity War, as well as the first two Harry Potter films.

 While you’re visiting you can also visit the newly re-opened Cathedral Tower.
-This has been closed for several years for refurbishment, but it’s now open once again – just in time for the #Durham19 Year of Culture.
+This was closed for several years for refurbishment, but it’s now open once again.
 Climb 325 winding stone steps up a narrow tower for some spectacular views over Durham city, and beyond.
 A visit to the cathedral makes a great first stop in the county as it’ll help set the scene for your trip!

 Stay in a Castle